Policies and Procedures Governing Canvas

 Students register for courses through the Student Center in PeopleSoft.
 In Canvas, enrollments will typically process within 15 minutes, assuming the term has been loaded.

-Students have access to a course from the time it's published until the conclusion of the course, typically ten days after the end of an academic term.
+Students have access to a course from the time it's published until the conclusion of the course, typically 30 days after the end of an academic term.
 After the course concludes, students have read-only access to the course.

 Students can typically begin participating in a course ten days before the listed start date of an academic term.